 Pesticide Safety Education Program Topics include pest identification, storage and disposal, pesticide drift and runoff prevention, water quality protection, and food safety.

-Urban Pest Management Program The Urban Pest Management Program on the UGA Griffin campus is dedicated to the continuing education and training of employees of all of Georgia's pest management companies.
+Structural Pest Management Program The Structural Pest Management Program on the UGA Griffin campus is dedicated to the continuing education and training of employees of all of Georgia's pest management companies.
 Annually, more than 65 continuing education hours are available to Georgia's registered and certified pest management company employees through a multitude of training programs.

 The Trees for Bees Project to improve pollinator habitats is a multidisciplinary team of UGA researchers, specialists and agents in the Warnell School of Forestry and Natural Resources, College of Agricultural and Environmental Sciences and UGA Extension.
 They include: